-What Can a Handyman Do in University Place, Washington?
+What Can a Handyman Do Without a License in University Place, Washington?

 In Washington, most paid “handyman” work is treated as “contracting,” which generally requires registering as a contractor with the WA Dept. of Labor & Industries (L&I) before advertising, bidding, or performing work.
 Washington does not have a broad “handyman exemption” based on a small dollar threshold; instead, very limited owner/occupant and specific trade/permit exceptions may apply.
 In University Place (Pierce County), you typically also need a Washington State Business License (via the DOR Business Licensing Service) and a City of University Place business license before operating.